 At the end of 2018, a new chair of the MWCC, Chris Oldfield confidently told the ABC that the proposal would be submitted in January 2019 and construction would commence within a year.
 January, February and March came and went without sight of the application.

 If hot air could get the cable car going, it would have reached the moon by now.
 But the project is going nowhere fast.

 Nine years after the MWCC unveiled their ambition...nothing is built and the project is beset with multiple, fundamental problems.
 The cableway remains no more than an idea, hardly progressed beyond its promotional website—and yet the proponent pictures it as if it were about to be built.

 (Hover over circles to view the proposal’s actual status at March, 21 2019)

 A cableway up kunyani is an out-of-time dream whose day will never come, no matter how many clocks the MWCC start, no matter how many little green circles it draws.

 * Subject to Council Approval

-The MWCC proposal is snowed down with asterisks: the whisky bar*, the new boardwalks*, the Section 1 Gondolas*, Section 1* itself, the Visitor Centre*, the Interpretation Centre*, the lookouts*, the New Observatory*, the cleansing* of the skyline*, the kunanyi cafe*, the Pinnacle Restaurant*, the build dates*, even the images themselves ... they are all TBC (To Be Confirmed) and * "Subject to Approval."
+The MWCC proposal itself is snowed down with its own asterisks: the whisky bar*, the new boardwalks*, the Section 1 Gondolas*, Section 1* itself, the Visitor Centre*, the Interpretation Centre*, the lookouts*, the New Observatory*, the cleansing* of the skyline*, the kunanyi cafe*, the Pinnacle Restaurant*, the build dates*, even the images themselves ... they are all TBC (To Be Confirmed) and * "Subject to Approval."
 Over the entire cable car proposal hangs a large *